-118. (1) The Reporting Authority is the financial intelligence unit for Anguilla and, as such, is responsible for receiving (and, where permitted by this or any other Act, requesting), analysing and disseminating-
+- 118. (1) The Reporting Authority is the financial intelligence unit for Anguilla and, as such, is responsible for receiving (and, where permitted by this or any other Act, requesting), analysing and disseminating- - (a) disclosures made under this Act and, in accordance with subsection (3), terrorist financing disclosures; and - (b) such other disclosures of financial information that may be required or permitted by any law for the purposes of combating money laundering or the financing of terrorism.

-- (a) disclosures made under this Act and, in accordance with subsection (3), terrorist financing disclosures; and - (b) such other disclosures of financial information that may be required or permitted by any enactment for the purposes of combating money laundering or the financing of terrorism. - (2) Without limiting subsection (1), the Reporting Authority- - (a) shall receive all disclosures of information, including information from a foreign financial intelligence unit, which- - (i) concern the proceeds of crime, money laundering, terrorism or the financing of terrorism or the suspected proceeds of crime, suspected money laundering, suspected terrorism or the suspected financing of terrorism, and - (ii) which are relevant to its responsibilities as a financial intelligence unit; - (b) may, by written notice, require any person to provide the Reporting Authority with information, other than information that is privileged material, for the purpose of clarifying or amplifying information disclosed to the Reporting Authority; - (c) shall receive requests for information from foreign financial intelligence units concerning the proceeds of crime, money laundering, terrorism or the financing of terrorism or the suspected proceeds of crime, suspected money laundering, suspected terrorism or the suspected financing of terrorism; - (d) may enter into such written agreements, arrangements or memoranda of understanding with foreign financial intelligence units as the Reporting Authority considers necessary or desirable for the discharge or performance of the functions of the Reporting Authority, including for the exchange of information; - (e) shall retain for a minimum period of 5 years a written record of- - (i) all information received, requested or disseminated by the Reporting Authority, and - (ii) all agreements or arrangements entered into under paragraph (c); - (f) may provide such feedback to persons who have disclosed information to the Reporting Authority as it considers appropriate; - (g) shall collect, compile and publish annually in such manner and form as the Reporting Authority determines, statistical information relating to disclosures made to the Reporting Authority and any dissemination of such disclosures by the Reporting Authority; and - (h) has such other functions as may be specified in this or any other Act. - (3) Where a constable receives a terrorist financing disclosure, he shall forthwith pass the disclosure to the Reporting Authority.
+- (2) Without limiting subsection (1), the Reporting Authority- - (a) shall receive all disclosures of information, including information from a foreign financial intelligence unit, which- - (i) concern the proceeds of crime, money laundering, terrorism or the financing of terrorism or the suspected proceeds of crime, suspected money laundering, suspected terrorism or the suspected financing of terrorism, and - (ii) which are relevant to its responsibilities as a financial intelligence unit; - (b) may, by written notice, require any person to provide the Reporting Authority with information, other than information that is privileged material, for the purpose of clarifying or amplifying information disclosed to the Reporting Authority; - (c) shall receive requests for information from foreign financial intelligence units concerning the proceeds of crime, money laundering, terrorism or the financing of terrorism or the suspected proceeds of crime, suspected money laundering, suspected terrorism or the suspected financing of terrorism; - (d) may enter into such written agreements, arrangements or memoranda of understanding with foreign financial intelligence units as the Reporting Authority considers necessary or desirable for the discharge or performance of the functions of the Reporting Authority, including for the exchange of information; - (e) shall retain for a minimum period of 5 years a written record of-

-- (4) The Governor shall after consultation with the Commissioner of Police, by Order designate a suitably qualified person who, subject to the direction and control of the members of the Reporting Authority, shall be responsible for- - (a) the day-to-day management and operation of the Reporting Authority; - (b) carrying out the functions of the Authority with respect to- - (i) the receiving, (and where permitted by this or any other Act, requesting) and analysing of disclosures made to the Reporting Authority, and - (ii) the keeping of written records as required by paragraph (2)(d); and - (c) carrying out such other functions of the Reporting Authority as the members of the Reporting Authority may direct. - (5) For the purposes of this section- - "terrorist financing disclosure" has the meaning specified in the Anti-money Laundering and Terrorist Financing Regulations; and - "constable" has the meaning specified in the Anti-terrorist Financing Order, but excludes the Reporting Authority.
+- (i) all information received, requested or disseminated by the Reporting Authority, and - (ii) all agreements or arrangements entered into under paragraph (c); - (f) may provide such feedback to persons who have disclosed information to the Reporting Authority as it considers appropriate; - (g) shall collect, compile and publish annually in such manner and form as the Reporting Authority determines, statistical information relating to disclosures made to the Reporting Authority and any dissemination of such disclosures by the Reporting Authority; and - (h) has such other functions as may be specified in this or any other Act. - (3) Where a constable receives a terrorist financing disclosure, he shall forthwith pass the disclosure to the Reporting Authority. - (4) The Governor shall after consultation with the Commissioner of Police, by Order designate a suitably qualified person who, subject to the direction and control of the members of the Reporting Authority, shall be responsible for- - (a) the day-to-day management and operation of the Reporting Authority; - (b) carrying out the functions of the Authority with respect to- - (i) the receiving, (and where permitted by this or any other Act, requesting) and analysing of disclosures made to the Reporting Authority, and - (ii) the keeping of written records as required by paragraph (2)(d); and - (c) carrying out such other functions of the Reporting Authority as the members of the Reporting Authority may direct. - (5) For the avoidance of doubt, the Reporting Authority may issue a notice referred to in paragraph (2)(b) the person who disclosed to the Reporting Authority the information to be clarified or amplified or to any other person.